RossClarkScotland/Automotive_Vocab_Trainer/README.md

 _How the site meets this need:_

-- The site includes all the vocabulary from the textbook, allows students to easily add their own from presentations, and displays all vocabulary items in Materialize collapsible accordions which encourage active recall by only displaying the term at first, allowing the user to try to recall the meaning before revealing said meaning with a click.
+- The site includes all the vocabulary from the textbook, allows students to easily add their own vocabulary from their presentations, and displays all vocabulary items in Materialize collapsible accordions, which encourage active recall by only displaying the term at first, allowing the user to try to recall the meaning before revealing said meaning with a click.
 The site also allows the user to display the definition first, clicking to reveal the term after active recall, and to shuffle the order of the vocabulary items.